Maritime transport: Traffic and safety rules

 Following intense negotiations, Parliament and the Council reached agreement in December 2008 on a third legislative package comprising two regulations and six directives:

-- Directive 2009/17/EC of 23 April 2009 amending the Directive establishing a Community vessel traffic monitoring and information system (SafeSeaNet), aimed to improve the framework legal conditions concerning places of refuge for ships in distress and to further develop SafeSeaNet;
+- A directive establishing a Community vessel traffic monitoring and information system (Directive 2009/17/EC) aimed to improve the legal framework conditions concerning places of refuge for ships in distress and to further develop SafeSeaNet.

-- Regulation (EC) No 391/2009 and Directive 2009/15/EC of 23 April 2009 established common rules and standards for ship inspection and survey organisations, and were aimed at creating an independent quality-monitoring system to eliminate the remaining flaws in inspection and certification procedures for the world fleet.
-To supplement this regulation, the Commission plans to adopt a delegated regulation to establish criteria for determining when the action of a recognised organisation poses a risk to public safety or the environment.
-Another delegated act is planned to establish criteria for measuring the performance of survey organisations that assess all classed ships;
+- Regulation (EC) No 391/2009 and Directive 2009/15/EC, which established common rules and standards for ship inspection and survey organisations, and aimed to create an independent quality-monitoring system to eliminate the remaining flaws in inspection and certification procedures for the world fleet.

-- Directive 2009/18/EC of 23 April 2009 establishing the fundamental principles governing the investigation of accidents in maritime transport set out the standard principles for investigations at sea of marine casualties and incidents involving vessels flying the flag of an EU Member State and occurring in the territorial sea or internal waters of a Member State.
-The directive also established a system for pooling findings, known as the ‘permanent cooperation framework’, between EMSA, the Commission and the Member States.
-The Commission plans to revise the directive because an evaluation showed that Member States see installing a permanent accident investigation body as a burden;
+- A directive establishing the fundamental principles governing the investigation of accidents in maritime transport (Directive 2009/18/EC), which set out the standard principles for investigations at sea of marine casualties and incidents involving vessels flying the flag of an EU Member State and occurring in the territorial sea or internal waters of a Member State.
+This directive also established a system for pooling findings, known as the ‘permanent cooperation framework’, between EMSA, the Commission and the Member States.
+On 1 June 2023, the Commission adopted a proposal for a directive amending Directive 2009/18/EC that provides for national accident investigation bodies to receive further support from EMSA.
+In December 2023, Parliament’s Committee on Transport and Tourism adopted its report and its negotiation mandate.
+Parliament and the Council reached a provisional agreement on 13 February 2024.
+The final act (Directive (EU) 2024/3017) was adopted by Parliament and the Council on 27 November 2024.

-- Regulation (EC) No 392/2009 of 23 April 2009 on the liability of carriers of passengers by sea in the event of accidents (based on the 1974 Athens Convention relating to the Carriage of Passengers and their Luggage by Sea as amended by its protocol of 2002);
+- Regulation (EC) No 392/2009 on the liability of carriers of passengers by sea in the event of accidents (based on the 1974 Athens Convention relating to the Carriage of Passengers and their Luggage by Sea as amended by the 2002 protocol thereto).

-- Directive 2009/20/EC of 23 April 2009 set out the requirements for port State control in respect of ship owners’ certificates of insurance against maritime claims (subject to limitation under the 1976 Convention on Limitation of Liability for Maritime Claims as amended by the 1996 protocol thereto).
+- A directive on the insurance of shipowners for maritime claims (Directive 2009/20/EC ), which set out the requirements for port State control in respect of shipowners’ certificates of insurance against maritime claims (subject to limitation under the 1976 Convention on Limitation of Liability for Maritime Claims as amended by the 1996 protocol thereto).

 Role of the European Parliament

 Parliament has been supportive of maritime safety initiatives and has worked towards bringing about progress in this area.
-The two Erika maritime safety packages received the support of Parliament, which contributed to their swift conclusion and secured improvements to the original proposals.
-Parliament also called for a European coastguard service, for piloting in environmentally sensitive and difficult areas, and for clear emergency decision-making and leadership in the Member States (in particular in relation to the mandatory allocation of a place of refuge or emergency port).
+The two ‘Erika’ maritime safety packages received the support of Parliament, which contributed to their swift adoption and secured improvements to the original proposals.
+Parliament also called for a European coastguard service, for piloting in environmentally sensitive and difficult areas, and for clear emergency decision-making and leadership in the Member States (particularly in relation to the mandatory allocation of a place of refuge or emergency port).

 As part of the review of the Directive on the Community vessel traffic monitoring and information system (SafeSeaNet), Parliament ensured that Member States are required to designate an appropriate authority to take decisions on how shipwrecks can be prevented and which port should accommodate a ship in need of assistance.

-In its resolution on EMSA, Parliament called for the Agency’s activities to be expanded.
-It specifically recommended that its traffic monitoring systems could contribute to a barrier-free European maritime space, which would enable goods and passengers to be transported between Member States by sea with no more formalities than for road transport.
-By adopting, together with the Council, Regulation (EU) No 911/2014 of 23 July 2014 on multiannual funding for EMSA action in the field of response to marine pollution caused by ships and oil and gas installations, Parliament contributed to the allocation of EUR 160.5 million to EMSA for the period from 1 January 2014 to 31 December 2020.
+In its position of 6 July 2016 on the EMSA Regulation, Parliament called for the agency’s activities to be expanded.
+It specifically noted that its traffic monitoring systems could contribute to a barrier-free European maritime space, which would enable goods and passengers to be transported between Member States by sea with no more formalities than for road transport.